-We use the term "teammates" to describe our employees because we view the Company as a team.
+We use the term "teammates" to describe our employees because we view the Company as one team, where everyone is valued for their contributions.
 We view our teammates' experience holistically, and we strive to reward high performance and achievement, provide opportunity for professional growth, create a positive and engaging work environment, and focus on each teammate's wellbeing.